 - advice about what to do if you are not happy with the support your school is providing

-- information and advice about your rights to request an EHC needs assessment
+- information and advice about your rights to request an Education, Health, and Care Needs Assessment.

 - support with meetings at school